Diana Organ: Early life

 Her father was Finance Controller of GKN.
 She went to the independent Edgbaston Church of England College for Girls in Edgbaston, Birmingham (which became the co-ed St. Georges School, Birmingham in 1999).
 At (then all female) St Hugh's College, Oxford, she gained a BA in Geography in 1973.
 At the School of Education at the University of Bath, she gained a PGCE in 1974.
 From Bristol Polytechnic in 1981, she gained a Diploma in Special Education.

-From 1974–77, she was an assistant special needs teacher.
-She was deputy head of St Germans primary school near Saltash, Cornwall from 1977–9.
-From 1979–82, she was Head of a Special Needs Unit in Somerset.
-She worked on supply in special schools in Somerset from 1982–8.
-She was an assistant English teacher in Somerset from 1988–92.
-She worked as a political researcher for Oxfordshire County Council from 1992–5.
+From 1974 to 1977, she was an assistant special needs teacher.
+She was deputy head of St Germans primary school near Saltash, Cornwall from 1977 to 1979.
+From 1979 to 1982, she was Head of a Special Needs Unit in Somerset.
+She worked on supply in special schools in Somerset from 1982 to 1988.
+She was an assistant English teacher in Somerset from 1988 to 1992.
+She worked as a political researcher for Oxfordshire County Council from 1992 to 1995.